nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ### Subsection content banner ###

-Providers message describing at a summary level how they have populated this section.
+Provider's message describing at a summary level how they have populated this section.

 ### Table columns ###